 No picnic lunches are included in the tour price, but these can be prepared for you by the accommodation holders, or materials for picnics can be purchased in the villages where you will be passing through.

-Nights 1 & 2: The first two nights are spent in a beautifully located hotel, either in in the charming village of Pisciotta or in Palinuro or Marina di Camerota.
+Nights 1 & 2: The first two nights you’ll stay in a beautifully located hotel, either in in the charming village of Pisciotta or in Palinuro or Marina di Camerota, close to the beach.

-Night 3: This night you stay in a nice hotel or agriturismo in the fishermen’s village of Ceraso or in nearby Casalvelino.
+Night 3: This night you stay in a beautiful agriturismo either near the village of Ceraso or in nearby Casalvelino.

 Nights 4 & 5: The next two nights are spent in a charming hotel near the Greek temples of Paestum.

-Nights 6 & 7: The last two nights you stay in a beautiful hotel near the fishermen’s village of Vietri/Cetara along the Amalfi Coast.
+Nights 6 & 7: The last two nights you stay in a beautiful hotel near the fishermen’s village of Vietri/Cetara, or elsewhere along the Amalfi Coast (on request).

 • Accommodation: 2 nights Palinuro/Marina di Camerota, 1 night Ceraso/Casalvelino,

 • Meals: 7 breakfasts, 4 dinners